-In the first instance you would speak to your child's class teacher but the SENCo is Mrs O'Neill and you may make an appointment at any time to discuss issues that you feel need addressing outside the normal classroom situation or less formally, when you drop off or pick up your child.
+In the first instance you would speak to your child's class teacher but the SENCo is Mr Murphy and you may make an appointment at any time to discuss issues that you feel need addressing outside the normal classroom situation or less formally, when you drop off or pick up your child.

-If you have SEND concerns before your child starts school you will be put in contact with Mrs O'Neill to make arrangements for your child when they come in to school.
+If you have SEND concerns before your child starts school you will be put in contact with Mr Murphy to make arrangements for your child when they come in to school.

-The link governors for SEN are Mrs W.Allen and Mrs B.Ijewere
+The link governor for SEN is Mrs W.Allen